Applications close Feb 3 - click through for the guidelines and application form

-AFTRS (Australian Film and Television Radio School) and Wide Angle Tasmania offered a scholarship to attend a Script Assessment Workshop in Sydney on July 27 – July 28.
+AFTRS (Australian Film and Television Radio School) and Wide Angle Tasmania are offering a scholarship to attend a two day Legal essentials Workshop in Sydney on March 14 and March 15, 2020.

 - Free enrolment in the course

 - Return flights to Sydney (from Hobart or Launceston) and $200 towards accommodation/transfers/meals.

 I’m interested – what do I do now?

 - Check out the course description – if you have questions about the course itself, please contact AFTRS

 - To discuss the scholarship application and the activities/materials that the successful scholarship recipient would need to agree to, contact Wide Angle Tasmania to discuss

 - submit a completed application form, brief bio (no more than 150 words) and CV to email@example.com by Feb 3, 2020

 - Please note that an administrative processing fee will be charged for each application. $15 for WAT members. $80 for non-WAT members (this fee includes a 12 month WAT membership)